Sapphire Coast and Bega Valley

 The Sapphire Coast is the marketing/tourist name for the Bega Valley Shire region in South East New South Wales, Australia.

-The Sapphire Coast is known for its clean beaches, clear water and great quality of life.
-See http://www.southcoast.com.au/sapphire/
+It is known for its clean beaches, clear water,and unspoilt surroundings See http://www.southcoast.com.au/sapphire/

 From Wallaga Lake in the north, through to Wonboyn Lake, the Sapphire Coast & Bega Valley has many attractions & activities for tourists.

 The main commercial and government centre of the Sapphire Coast is Bega.
-Bega Cheeses are famous both in Australia and overseas.
+Bega Cheese is famous both in Australia and overseas.

-To the east of bega is Tathra Beach - a beautiful place to swim & relax (with great food in the bowling club!).
+To the east of Bega is Tathra Beach - a beautiful place to swim & relax,and the mouth of the Bega river is a popular picnic spot

 Merimbula "the jewel in the crown" of the sapphire coast is located around beautiful lakes and their entrance to the Pacific.
 There is plenty of things to entertain visitors just in Merimbula.
 Further south, Eden is well known for its whaling in years gone by.
-The whale museum here is worth a visit.
-The craft village of Cobargo is a good day trip during your visit to the region.
+The lookout up past the marina is worth a visit.
+The craft village of Cobargo is on the way to Narooma heading north (Central Tilba and Tilba Tilba are historic locations in between )

 Activities